Stanislasss/fortune-backend/README.md

 # What needs improvement?

-- The deployer script, is required to have an existent deployment in order to the script be successful, also it doesn't clean broken deployments.
+- The deployer script requires to have an existent deployment in order to the script be successful, also it doesn't clean broken deployments.

 - Ansible shouldn't be deploying instances on AWS, Terraform is better to do this

-- A default AMI with everything I need to run all sorts of apps, in order to have a faster instance creation.
+- A default OS snapshot with everything I need to run all sorts of apps, in order to have a faster instance creation.

-- Better Kubernetes roles
+- Better Kubernetes roles.

-- Better secret management, using Hashicorp's Vault is nice!
+- Use Hashicorp Vault for better secret management.

 - Create more tests scenarios for both apps.

-- Create a rate limit for saving messages and retrieving them
+- Create a rate limit for saving and retrieving messages.

--
+- Create automated backups for mongodb, prometheus and Grafana.

+- Create alerts for slack and pushover.